 About the Project Production Systems Laboratory (P2SL) at UC Berkeley

 The Project Production Systems Laboratory (P2SL) at UC Berkeley is a research institute dedicated to developing and deploying knowledge and tools for project management.
-Professor Iris Tommelein is Executive Director, Dr. Glenn Ballard is Research Director, and Mr. Greg Howell is Research Associate.
+Professor Iris Tommelein directs P2SL and Dr. Glenn Ballard is a research associate.